-In 2022/23, Council proposes to introduce Waste Charges separated from the General Rates Revenue.
+In 2022/23, Council introduced Waste Charges separated from the General Rates Revenue.
 It recovers the cost of waste services relating to private benefits and or direct waste services.
-This includes kerbside bin collections, communal Food Organic Garden Organic, Hard Waste, and Resource Recovery Centre Operations.
+This includes kerbside bin collections, communal services as Food Organic Garden Organic and Glass, Hard Waste, and Resource Recovery Centre Operations.
 The fees are set to recover these covers to all rateable properties.